ktangsali/physicsnemo/docs/index.rst

-PhysicsNeMo Core
+PhysicsNeMo
 =================

-Welcome to the PhysicsNeMo Core documentation.
-This section contains the API reference and examples for the main PhysicsNeMo framework.
+Welcome to the PhysicsNeMo documentation.
+This section contains the API reference and examples for the main PhysicsNeMo repository.

 .. toctree::
    :maxdepth: 2